vahidAK/PatMat/README.md

                         phase set (PS) name and blocks will be calculated internaly.
   --black_list BLACK_LIST, -bl BLACK_LIST
-                        List of regions to ignore ther strand-seq phasedcstatus three first columns must be chromosome start end.
+                        List of regions to ignore phased varinats at them.
+                        Three first columns must be chromosome start end.
 If black list is given the vcf file must be indexed using tabix.
   --per_read PER_READ, -pr PER_READ
                         If it is your second try and you have per read info file give the path to the per read info file.
 This will be significantly faster.
+This is useful when you want to try different thresholds for options, different dmr list, black list, include/exclude
+                        indels, and include/exclude supp reads.
   --hapratio HAPRATIO, -hr HAPRATIO
                         0-1 .
 Minimmum ratio of variants a read must have from a haplotype to assign it to that haplotype.
 Default is